pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/define-and-provision/index.md

 - Configure the security group to allow traffic on port 80
 - Preview and deploy your updated project code

 Once you have completed these steps, navigate to your instance IP address again.
-You should now be greeted with a "Welcome to nginx" home page message that indicates your web server is running and publically accessible.
+You should now be greeted with a "Welcome to nginx!" home page message that indicates your web server is running and publically accessible.
 > Note: If your web server is still timing out, make sure you are accessing your web server's IP address via HTTP and not HTTPS.

 {{< details "Click here to view the complete project code" >}}